remore/burn/README.md

 Creating 8-bit flavored applications are a good fit for rapid prototyping, as well as, for possible educational purposee.

-Moreover, the executables built with burn will work on [almost any OS](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles).
+Moreover, the executables built with Burn will work on [almost any OS](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles).
 Burn is a multi-platform programming environment.

 ### How It Works

-Internally, burn contains cc65 executables inside its gemfile and calls them to compile.
+Internally, Burn contains cc65 executables inside its gemfile and calls them to compile.
 The main workflow is as follows.

 - translate ruby DSL file into c source code
 - compile them to make executable(*.nes) by calling cc65